 [Total No. of measurement instances] x [No. of filter values for all measurements] ≤ 100.

-e) The measurement name has the form DRB.MaxActiveUe_Filter, where filter is a combination of PLMN ID and S-NSSAI, where PLMN ID represents the PLMN ID, and S-NSSAI represents S-NSSAI.
+e) The measurement name has the form DRB.MaxActiveUe_Filter, where filter is a combination of PLMN and S-NSSAI, where PLMN represents the PLMN ID, and S-NSSAI represents S-NSSAI.

 f) NRCellDU.